-- Send an email or call the local office of your Representative of Senator to invite them to visit your lab (Sample invitation email is below) - Use the "Find Officials" tool on the FASEB website to look up the contact information for state/local offices - In your message, be sure to include the location of your institution, a brief description of your laboratory and its work, and the dates and times when you will be available to host the member of Congress - Reach out to your institutional office of federal relations.
-They may have additional advice about contacting your members of Congress and setting up a visit - Reach out to FASEB to discuss timely political/policy events that you may want to raise during the visit
+- Contact your institutional Office of Federal Relations.
+They will be able to provide advice about issuing an invitation to a member of Congress to visit your lab and can explain any institutional rules that you will need to follow - After talking to your institutional Office of Federal Relations, send an email or call the local office of your Representative of Senator to invite them to visit your lab (Sample invitation email is on pg.
+3 of this document) - Use Congress.gov to look up the contact information for state/local offices - In your message, be sure to include the location of your institution, a brief description of your laboratory and its work, and the dates and times when you will be available to host the Member of Congress - Reach out to FASEB to discuss topics you may want to raise during the visit and what resources are available to share with the Member of Congress